jaymacaroni/Garden-Overseer/README.md

 ### Prerequisites
 - Python 3.8+
-- Discord bot token
+- Discord packages (BeautifulSoup, discord.py, etc.)

-- Windows Server 2022 (or compatible system)
+Used on a Raspberry Pi.

 ### Setup Steps